intjelic/remofile/docs/getting-started.rst

     remofile generate-token

 This generates a token which is a 16 letters long string.
 We'll be using **qRkVWJcFRqi7rsNMbagaDd** for demonstration purpose.
-Copy paste and store yours somewhere as it acts as a unique password.
+Copy paste it and store it somewhere as it acts as a unique password.

 Just like FTP, you want to jail and expose a directory to multiple clients.
 It isn't too hard, the `run` command allows you to do just